wakandan/wakandan.github.io/_posts/2018-01-31-[coursera]-deep-neural-network.markdown

 ## RMSprop (Root mean square prop)

-Objective of RMSprop is to slow download learning biases and accelerate learning weights.
+Objective of RMSprop is to slow down learning biases and accelerate learning weights.
 The steps are as follow:
 - calculate dW, db as normal
 - compute